dnguyen85/komodo-python-dbgp/README.md

 # komodo-python-dbgp

-Vanilla distribution of ActiveState Komodo's PyDBGp server for remote debugging with python
+Vanilla distribution of ActiveState Komodo's PyDBGp server for remote debugging with python.
+Release 10.0.